symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

 `Doctrine DBAL Jackalope`_ PHPCR backend with MySQL and you will need to create the MySQL database:

+@TODO: basic-cms is not the default database name (it is symfony)

 .. code-block:: bash

     $ mysqladmin create basic-cms -u root